georgeobote/crush-policies/privacy-policy.md

 ## Security

-We rely on Firebase’s encryption at rest/in transit, hashed verification codes, Firestore security rules, and internal tooling for least-privilege access.
-We are implementing audit logging for administrative reads of sensitive collections.
+We rely on Firebase’s encryption at rest/in transit, hashed verification codes, Firestore security rules that require authentication, coarse public location/presence, SafeSearch photo moderation, and server-side messaging with rate limits.
+Admin/audit logging for sensitive reads is planned.

 ## Children